Questions and Answers

 Q. I am running for re-election to city council and made a personal loan to my campaign committee.
 Is this reportable on my Form 700?

-A. No, the loan is not reportable on Form 700; however, repayments are.
-Loan repayments from a campaign committee are reported on Schedule C as income.
+A. No, the loan is not reportable on Form 700; however, loan repayments from a campaign committee are reported on Schedule C as income.

 Real Property Disclosure